dwiepert/naip-w2v2/README.md

 * `--trim`: boolean indicating whether to trim silence.
 Default to False.

 ### Model parameters
-* `-c, --checkpoint`: specify a pretrained model checkpoint - this is a base model from w2v2, as mentioned earlier.
-Default is 'facebook/wav2vec2-base-960h' which is a base model trained on 960h of Librispeech.
-This is required regardless of whether you include a fine-tuned model path.
 * `-pm, --pooling_mode`: specify method of pooling the last hidden layer for embedding extraction.
 Options are 'mean', 'sum', 'max'.
 * `-bs, --batch_size`: set the batch size (default 8)
 * `-nw, --num_workers`: set number of workers for dataloader (default 0)